oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 Therefore, all possible combinations in the delta tree are:

+- `. java.lang.String.equals(Object) at bci 44` = the method was evaluated and inlined in both compilations
+- `. (not inlined) java.lang.String.equals(Object) at bci 44` = the method was evaluated and not inlined in both compilations
 - `- java.lang.String.equals(Object) at bci 44` = the method was inlined in the 1st compilation but not evaluated in the 2nd compilation
 - `- (not inlined) java.lang.String.equals(Object) at bci 44` = the method was evaluated but not inlined in the 1st